awsdocs/amazon-route53-docs/doc_source/troubleshooting-account-closed.md

 + If you do want to keep the domain registration, AWS Support can help you transfer the domain registration to another AWS account\.
 + AWS Support can also help you transfer the domain to another domain registrar\.

+**Note**
+Once 90 days has passed from when you closed your account, you can no longer reopen it\.
+For more information, see [Can I reopen my closed AWS account?](https://aws.amazon.com/premiumsupport/knowledge-center/reopen-aws-account/)\.

 For more information, see [Contacting AWS Support about domain registration issues](domain-contact-support.md)\.